Andrew Trimble to retire from rugby at the end of the season

 Andrew Trimble scoring a try for Ulster against Leinster at Kingspan Stadium in May 2017.
 Photograph: Darren Kidd/Inpho/Presseye

-Andrew Trimble is to retire from rugby at the end of the season, the 33-year-old announcing his decision in an open letter.
+Ireland and Ulster wing Andrew Trimble has announced he will retire at the end of the season.

-Trimble is Ulster’s most capped player of all time, playing 229 times for the province over a 13-year career.
-The Coleraine native also won 70 Ireland caps.
+Trimble, who made a record 229 appearances for Ulster, also featured when Ireland claimed their maiden win over New Zealand, the world champions beaten 40-29 in Chicago in November 2016.

+In an open letter published by Ulster and the Irish Rugby Football Union, Trimble called time on a sparkling career that included 17 Test tries.

-“I know that I’ve been incredibly fortunate to have realised not one of my dreams, but two of them; to play for Ulster and to play for Ireland.
+“I know that I’ve been incredibly fortunate to have realised not one of my dreams, but two of them – to play for Ulster and to play for Ireland,” said Trimble.

 “These have been some of the most fulfilling days of my life and I feel nothing but gratitude for them.